On the $e$-positivity of trees and spiders: Abstract

 \section{Abstract}

-We prove that the chromatic symmetric function of any tree with a vertex of degree at least six is not $e$-positive, that is, it cannot be written as a nonnegative linear combination of elementary symmetric functions.
+We prove that the chromatic symmetric function of any tree with a vertex of degree at least six is not $e$\nobreakdash-positive, that is, it cannot be written as a nonnegative linear combination of elementary symmetric functions.
 This makes significant progress towards a recent conjecture of Dahlberg, She, and van Willigenburg, who conjectured the result for the chromatic symmetric functions of all trees with a vertex of degree at least four.
-We also provide a series of conditions that can identify when the chromatic symmetric function of a spider, a tree consisting of multiple paths identified at an end, is not $e$-positive.
+We also provide a series of conditions that can identify when the chromatic symmetric function of a spider, a tree consisting of multiple paths all adjacent at a leaf to a center vertex, is not $e$\nobreakdash-positive.
 These conditions generalize to trees and graphs with cut vertices as well.
-Finally, by applying a result of Orellana and Scott, we provide a method to inductively calculate certain coefficients in the elementary symmetric function expansion of the chromatic symmetric function of a spider, leading to further $e$-positivity conditions for spiders.
+Finally, by using a result of Orellana and Scott, we give a method to inductively calculate certain coefficients in the elementary symmetric function expansion of the chromatic symmetric function of a spider, leading to further $e$\nobreakdash-positivity conditions for spiders.